NovaFugaz/timecalc/readme.md

 ![](./screenshots/2.png)
 ![](./screenshots/3.png)

-When opened "add row" another row is added at the bottom.
+When "add row" is clicked another row is added at the bottom.
 No input added is cloned when this button is pressed and calculations proceed every time you press "calculate"

 ![](./screenshots/4.png)